Jeanne Brécourt: Courtesan

 Some while later, Brécourt reappeared as a courtesan, calling herself Jeanne de la Cour, having unsuccessfully attempted commerce, acting, literature and journalism.
 Brécourt regarded men as playthings, discarded when they had served their purpose.
 She wrote:

-One of her lovers, a German, committed suicide, another took an overdose of cantharides.
-A third died in hospital.
+One of her lovers, a German, committed suicide, another took an overdose of cantharides, and a third died in hospital.
 Brécourt was unmoved by their deaths, but her actions ended with her being admitted to an asylum.
 A few months later, she was released as "cured".
 From the asylum, she went to Vittel, where she assumed the title of baroness.

 When Brécourt was in her late 30s, her hair was greying and her looks fading.
 Her lovers were deserting her because of her blackmailing them, others looking for younger women.
-Gras died in a charity hospital, and now free from her past and to safeguard her future, she sought a permanent benefactor.
+Gras died in a charity hospital, and Brécourt, now free from her past and wishing to safeguard her future, sought a permanent benefactor.

 Rene de la Roche

 In 1873, Brécourt met Rene de la Roche at a ball in Paris.
-Roche was a wealthy, young man age 20, who became infatuated by her, and by the end of that year, they entered into a relationship.
+Roche was a wealthy, young man, age 20, who became infatuated with her, and by the end of that year, they had entered into a relationship.
 Roche was referred to in some reports as Georges de Saint Pierre to protect his anonymity.
-Three years later Roche left for six months in Egypt.
+Three years later, Roche left for six months in Egypt.

 Brécourt met an aging courtesan with a younger blind lover who was devoted to her and could not see the effects of age on her.
-The concept appealed to Brécourt, and on Roche's returned from Egypt in 1876, she hatched a plot to blind him.
-Nathalis Gaudry had been a childhood friend of Brécourt, and they had been reunited when he moved to Paris looking for employment after being in the army.
-She convinced Gaudry to blind Roche, telling Gaudry that Roche was the son of a man who had cheated her.
-Gaudry eventually did her wishes to blind Roche on 13 January 1877.
+The concept appealed to Brécourt, and upon Roche's returned from Egypt in 1876, she hatched a plot to blind him.
+Nathalis Gaudry had been a childhood friend of Brécourt, and they were reunited when he moved to Paris looking for employment after being in the army.
+She convinced Gaudry to blind Roche, telling him that Roche was the son of a man who had cheated her.
+Gaudry eventually fulfilled her wish and blinded Roche on 13 January 1877.

-Brécourt and Gaudry were brought to trial for this in July 1877, and Brécourt was defended by Charles Lachaud, who had earlier defended Marie Lafarge.
-Brécourt was found guilty, and she was sentenced to fifteen years of penal servitude, while Gaudry, who had been found guilty with extenuating circumstances, was sentenced to five years in prison.
+Brécourt and Gaudry were brought to trial for this in July 1877, with Brécourt defended by Charles Lachaud, who had earlier defended Marie Lafarge.
+Brécourt was found guilty and sentenced to 15 years of penal servitude, while Gaudry was found guilty with extenuating circumstances and sentenced to five years in prison.